apache/cordova-docs/markdown/phonegap/geolocation/Coordinates/Coordinates.markdown

 ### Details ###

-The `Coordinates` object is created and populated by PhoneGap, and returned to the user through a callback function.
+The `Coordinates` object is created and populated by PhoneGap, and attached to the `Position` object.
+The `Position` object is then returned to the user through a callback function.

 ### Supported Platforms ###